 Women's History Month

-Long before Women’s History Month was officially established in 1978, women have been challenging stereotypes and overcoming barriers.
-Since March is also Deaf History Month, we’re celebrating six Deaf women who’ve achieved big firsts for our community and the world!
+Women’s History Month was officially established in 1978, but women have been challenging stereotypes and overcoming barriers much longer than that.
+The achievements of these seven Deaf women prove exactly that!
+Celebrate their successes by learning about these big firsts for the Deaf community and for the world.

 Teresa de Cartagena